iamkarthik2004/S5-DBMS-LAB-KTU-2025/Expt10/README.md

-AIM:
+# Experiment – Implementation of SQL TCL Commands

+## 🎯 Aim
 To implement SQL TCL commands.

-THEORY:
+---

+## 📚 Theory

-In SQL, TCL stands for Transaction control language.
+In SQL, **TCL** stands for **Transaction Control Language**.

-A single unit of work in a database is formed after the consecutive execution of commands is
+- A transaction is a single unit of work in a database, formed after the consecutive execution of commands.

-known as a transaction.

-There are certain commands present in SQL known as TCL commands that help the user manage

-the transactions that take place in a database.
+- TCL commands help the user manage the transactions that take place in a database.

-COMMIT.
-ROLLBACK and SAVEPOINT are the most commonly used TCL commands in SQL.

-Questions:
+- Commonly used TCL commands:
+  - **COMMIT** – Saves all the changes permanently to the database.
+  - **ROLLBACK** – Undoes the changes made in the current transaction.
+  - **SAVEPOINT** – Sets a point within a transaction to which you can later roll back.

+---

+## 📝 Questions

-Create a table bank with bankname,headoffice,branch and branchcode as attributes and perform
+Create a table **Bank** with the following attributes:

-commit,savepoint and rollback commands.

-RESULT:
+- `bankname`
+- `headoffice`
+- `branch`
+- `branchcode`

+Then perform the following operations:
+- `COMMIT`
+- `SAVEPOINT`
+- `ROLLBACK`

+---

+## ✅ Result

-Implementation of SQL TCL commands is successfully done and Output is verified.
-CO2 is attained.
+Implementation of SQL TCL commands is successfully done and output is verified.
+**CO2 is attained.**